shorepine/tulipcc/README.md

 ### Music / sound

-Tulip has the AMY synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
+Tulip comes with the AMY synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
 See the [AMY documentation](https://github.com/bwhitman/amy/blob/main/README.md) for more information.

 Tulip can also control or respond to an [Alles mesh](https://github.com/bwhitman/alles/blob/main/README.md) over Wi-Fi.
 Connect any number of Alles speakers to the wifi to have instant surround sound!
 See the Alles [getting started tutorial](https://github.com/bwhitman/alles/blob/main/getting-started.md) for more information.